btyeung/docker-mendix-buildpack/README.md

 # Docker Mendix Buildpack

 ## Notes / Usage
 This has been modified to perform and export MDA builds.
 This uses the existing docker build images so mx-build doesn't need to be used separately.
+This copies a built mda package out from a created container, does not start the container, and then cleans the container from the internal docker registry.

 ## Updated instructions
 * Place the mpk file in the "downloads" directory (create if necessary)